 HKGS1001.
 Hong Kong's long twentieth century (6 credits), and HIST1017.
-Modern Hong Kong (6 credits), or HIST1012.
-From Imperial to Colonial: Nineteenth Century Hong Kong (6 credits) - Other Arts Faculty introductory courses to be take from any Arts programmes (6 credits). - Core courses (12 credits):
+Modern Hong Kong (6 credits) • Other Arts Faculty introductory courses to be take from any Arts programmes (6 credits). • Core courses (12 credits):

 HKGS2001.
 Speaking of Hong Kong: Global voices (6 credits) HKGS2002.
-Hong Kong identities in local, national and global contexts (6 credits) • Interdisciplinary Elective course (36 credits): Elective courses totally 36 credits as listed below • Capstone experience course (6 credits):
+Hong Kong identities in local, national and global contexts (6 credits) • Interdisciplinary elective course (36 credits): Elective courses totally 36 credits as listed below • Capstone experience course (6 credits):

 HKGS2003.
-Hong Kong Studies research project (6 credits) This course will be offered to undergraduates in their third and fourth years. - NB 1: The capstone course is designed to allow students to advance their analytical thinking by permitting the application of disciplinary knowledge and principles learned in the earlier years. - NB 2: Students may take Introductory Level courses at any point in their degree.
+Hong Kong Studies research project (6 credits) This course will be offered to undergraduates in their third and fourth years.
+NB 1: The capstone course is designed to allow students to advance their analytical thinking by permitting the application of disciplinary knowledge and principles learned in the earlier years.
+NB 2: Students may take Introductory Level courses at any point in their degree.
 The Minor A minor in Hong Kong Studies consists of 36 credits with the following components: • Prerequisite course (6 credits):